kubeshark/docs/src/pages/en/automation_scripting.md

 ## Script Examples Dropdown

-**Kubeshark** comes with numerous script examples representing certain use-cases as part of the **Web UI**.
+**Kubeshark** comes with numerous script examples representing certain use-cases as part of its dashboard.
 Use the Examples dropdown list to access the list of script examples.

 ![Script Examples](/script-examples.png)